 Find Out What the Affordable Care Act Means for You:

-The ObamaCare website, healthcare.gov, is the place you can sign up for subsidized health insurance.
-As of December 1st, 2013 the ObamaCare website seems to be working well with many of it's initial technical issues ironed out.
+Remember the official ObamaCare website, healthcare.gov, is the place you can sign up for subsidized health insurance.
+As of December 1st, 2013 the ObamaCare website has been working well with many of it's initial technical issues ironed out.

 By December 24th, 2013 over a million people had enrolled in marketplace insurance and over 800,000 have enrolled in Medicaid.
 As of January 24th over 3 million Americans had enrolled.
 As of February 26th 4 million Americans in private health plans through the State and Federal marketplaces.
 As of March 17th 5 million had signed up.
 As of March 28th 6 million have enrolled in a plan.
 As of April 1st 7.1 million have enrolled.
+As of April 17th 8 million had enrolled.
 These figures don't include sign ups outside of the marketplace or Medicaid, Medicare, etc. The CBO had projected 7 million sign ups through the marketplace by the end of open enrollment March 31st, 2014.
-Get the latestObamaCare Website Updates.
+Get the latestObamaCare website updates.

 The Fact is ObamaCare gives 47 million women access to preventive health services and makes it illegal to charge women different rates than men.
 Get more ObamaCare women's health services facts.